Michael-Santos/Michael-Santos/README.md

 - 👋 Hi, I’m @Michael-Santos aka Mike
-- 👀 I’m interested in C#, Node, Python, Cats, Hamster, and Dune
+- 👀 I’m interested in C#, Node, Python, Cats, and Dune

 <!---
 Michael-Santos/Michael-Santos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.